hxlnt/nobadmemories.com/src/render/posts/my-ten-most-influential-nes-games-10-apple-town-monogatari.html.md

 In one respect, yes, it's a game in which you watch a girl brush her teeth, talk on the phone, and dance.
 Perhaps it's not a game at all&mdash;maybe it's just a screensaver.
 (I find that the games I make are on the whole more influenced by screensavers than by video games.)
 In any case, I quite like the idea of a slow-paced, digital dollhouse that you can watch while you're dreaming.

-Also, the character dancing is one of My Favorite Moments in Video Games.
-I need to find or record a video of this.
-It's super-precious.

 *Bonus: Did you know that there's a lesser-known Japan-only port of* Litle Computer People *for the PC-8801 that also features a female character?*

 ![Little Computer People, PC-8801](/img/lcp-pc8801.gif)